top of page

 The Additional Buyers Stamp Duty (ABSD) can be the biggest hurdle facing property investors.

-Even if you can afford to pay it, the hefty stamp duty gobbles up a huge chunk of your eventual returns that many investors start to look abroad for opportunities as the cost of ABSD can be equivalent to paying down that Malaysia, Japan or Australia property with full cash.
+Even if you can afford to pay it, the hefty stamp duty gobbles up a huge chunk of your eventual returns, to the point that many investors start looking abroad for opportunities, as the cost of ABSD can be equivalent to paying off a property in Malaysia, Japan, or Australia in full cash.

 Here are some legal ways to save on ABSD and get started on owning your second or subsequent property:

-First, a quick update of the ABSD changes as of 27 April 2023 in Singapore to jolt your memory.
+First, a quick update of the ABSD changes as of 27 April 2023 in Singapore, to jog your memory.

-The ABSD is a tax applied to residential property purchases in Singapore on top of the standard Buyer Stamp Duty (Currently 3-4% of property price).
+The ABSD is a tax applied to residential property purchases in Singapore, on top of the standard Buyer’s Stamp Duty (currently 3–4% of the property price).

 Both BSD and ABSD are based on a percentage of your property price or valuation, whichever is higher.
-(And yes, you can utilize your CPF funds if you have ample funds to cover the amount.)
+(And yes, you can utilise your CPF funds if you have sufficient balances.)

-Singapore citizens pay 0 cent on their first property, ABSD of 20 per cent on their second property, and 30 per cent on the third or subsequent property purchase.
+Singapore citizens pay ZERO ABSD on their first property, 20% ABSD on their second property, and 30% on their third or subsequent property purchases.

-Singapore Permanent Residents pay ABSD of 5 per cent on their first property purchase, 30 per cent on their 2nd property and 35 per cent on all subsequent purchases.
+Singapore Permanent Residents pay 5% ABSD on their first property purchase, 30% on their second property, and 35% on all subsequent purchases.

-Foreigners* pay 60 per cent ABSD on all property purchases.
+Foreigners* pay 60% ABSD on all property purchases.
 Clearly, too much hot money has been flowing in.

-Entities pay 65 per cent ABSD on all property purchases (This is relevant if you intend to buy the property through your company.
-Although this is seldom the preferred approach these days).
+Entities pay 65% ABSD on all property purchases (this is relevant if you intend to buy property through a company, although this is seldom the preferred approach today).

-*United States citizens pay the same ABSD rates as Singapore citizens; citizens and Permanent Residents of Iceland, Lichtenstein, Norway, and Switzerland can apply for ABSD remission.
-This is under FTAs that are in effect at the time of writing.
-Foreigners should check with their respective authorities on whether their home country’s taxes will also apply on top of the ABSD.
+*United States citizens pay the same ABSD rates as Singapore citizens.
+Citizens and Permanent Residents of Iceland, Liechtenstein, Norway, and Switzerland can apply for ABSD remission under applicable FTAs at the time of writing.
+Foreigners should check with their respective authorities on whether their home country’s taxes apply on top of ABSD.

 ABSD Singapore